-The latest survey and studies in 2022 show that the average ecommerce conversion rate is 3.65%.
+The latest survey and studies in 2023 show that the global average website conversion rate is 3.68%.

 The question now is: what is a good conversion rate?

 The answer: it varies.
 What’s great for one industry might be below par for another.

 One multi-billion-dollar company I once worked with had conversion rates of 41% for first-time visitors.
 And they still wanted more.

 The key is to understand the average e-commerce conversion rate and benchmark your performance against it.
 Once you know whether you are meeting the average for your industry, you can work to improve conversion rates until you’re in the top 10 percentile of performers.

 If your website converts at around the average mark, you are underperforming.

 This article has been updated for 2022 to include new data for the average conversion rate across ecommerce industries, countries, etc.

 An ecommerce conversion rate is defined as the number of people who placed an order with your store compared to the number of traffic that came in.